timbreitkreutz/atv.js/README.md

 Lightweight JavaScript for Rails inspired by Stimulus.js

 Do you just want to have actions, targets, and values available in your Rails JS controllers?
-Tired of messing around with `this` and `bind` and the other bad parts of Javascript?
+Tired of messing around with `this` and `bind` and the other bad parts of JavaScript?

 Do you want to not care about whether you have underscores or dashes in your Rails JS data attributes in the HTML?